Skip to main content

 Mediators are trained to give legal information but not legal advice.
 Some people feel safer with a mediator who is also a qualified solicitor as they have experience of the family court system.
 If you want a mediator who is also a solicitor, use the search on the Family Mediation Council’s website and check what it says on the mediator’s website about their background.
 Or the search on Resolution’s site, where you can search by ‘mediator’ and in the details section you can see if the mediator is also a solicitor.
 Be aware, however, that this list includes some mediators who are not accredited.
 Some mediators have backgrounds in other very useful professions that could be particularly helpful to you depending on your situation, such as financial advisers or family therapists.

-Do not be afraid to phone around and compare prices.
+do not be afraid to phone around and compare prices.
 You need to ask:

-• How experienced is the mediator?
+• how experienced is the mediator?
 Is the mediator accredited?
 (If the mediator is working towards accreditation they will be less experienced but supervised and supported).

-• How many mediations do they do each year?
+• how many mediations do they do each year?
 (Try to choose an experienced mediator who does many sessions each year).

-• How much is the MIAM?
+• how much is the MIAM?

-• How much will each mediation session cost for each of you?
+• how much will each mediation session cost for each of you?

-• Are there are any other additional fees (for example, is there a separate cost for writing up the agreement at the end or signing court forms, if needed)?
+• are there are any other additional fees (for example, is there a separate cost for writing up the agreement at the end or signing court forms, if needed)?

-• How busy they are – are they likely to be able to see you at a time that both you and your ex can do?
+• how busy they are – are they likely to be able to see you at a time that both you and your ex can do?

 How to find a good family law solicitor